satya-das/cib/examples/0040-shared-class-and-object-reuse/README.md

 ```

 Most method implementations are similar to what we have seen before for class A. But if we look at `GetA()` implementation then we see `__zz_cib_::__zz_cib_FromAbiType<::A*>` is called on return value of `__zz_cib_MyHelper::GetA_4()`.
 As we know `__zz_cib_MyHelper::GetA_4()` will actually return pointer of library class and so it needs to be converted to pointer of proxy class.
 And `__zz_cib_::__zz_cib_FromAbiType<::A*>` does exactly that, by eventually calling `__zz_cib_Helper::__zz_cib_FromHandle()`.

+Type conversion is described separately, but for this example it is sufficient to know that existing proxy object is reused when a pointer of library side class is converted to client side class and a new instance is created only when an existing proxy class does not exist.

+TODO: Make sure type conversion is covered in documentation as add a link here.

+That's it about this example.